- Soil Association

 The Scottish Government has made some strong commitments to doubling the amount of organic agricultural land in Scotland by 2026, and with financial support available for organic conversion and maintenance, there are financial opportunities for farmers to certify and convert to organic.

-AECS funding is a five-year agreement and includes increased payments for the first two years, providing a financial boost for farmers through their conversion period.
+AECS conversion funding is a five-year agreement and includes increased payments for the first two years, providing a financial boost for farmers through their conversion period.

 Soil Association Certification's Scottish licensees reported a massive 36.5% increase in sales in 2021.